-In this paper, we describe the integration of SPADA in the ARES system, then we explain the additional processing step of the rules, and finally we show the application of the spatial mining tool to two different application domains, namely, document image processing and geo-referenced analysis of census data.
 The paper is organized as follows.
-The problem of mining spatial association rules is briefly reported in Section 2.
-Section 3 describes the ARES distributed architecture that supports the interface of SPADA with a spatial database by generating high-level logic descriptions of spatial data.
-Some filtering mechanisms implemented in SPADA are described in Section 4.
-Finally, the application of ARES to two case studies is described in Sections 5.
-Some experimental results are reported and conclusions are drawn.
+The problem of mining spatial association rules is reported in Section 2.
+In Section 3, some related works are presented.
+Section 4 describes the ARES distributed architecture that supports the interface of SPADA with a spatial database by generating high-level logic descriptions of spatial data.
+Some filtering mechanisms implemented in SPADA are described in Section 5.
+Finally, the application of ARES to two case studies is described in Sections 6.

-2. Mining Spatial Association Rules
+2 Mining Spatial Association Rules